 Bad Credit Is not a Death Sentence

-Many potential new home buyers have been discouraged from purchasing a home by the perception that those with bad credit have no ability to do so.
-While it can be difficult to purchase a home with a bad credit rating, it is certainly not impossible.
-What is true, is that higher fees and interest rates are the price potential home buyers pay for a less-than-stellar credit rating.
+Many potential new home buyers have been discouraged from purchasing a home by the perception that those with poor credit have no ability to do so.
+While it can be difficult to purchase a home with a poor credit rating, it is certainly possible.
+What is true is that higher fees and interest rates are the price potential home buyers pay for a less-than-stellar credit rating.

-That is true unless you are willing to be somewhat creative about how you go about a potential home purchase.
-The following are some tips designed to help even those with less-than-optimal credit own real estate while remaining flexible to creative situations that can sometimes circumvent the bulk of the negative aspects of bad credit.
+That is true unless you are willing to be creative about how you go about a potential home purchase.
+The following are some tips designed to help even those with less-than-optimal credit own real estate while remaining flexible to create situations that can sometimes circumvent the bulk of the negative aspects of poor credit.